-- Runway 26R, Taxiway A Hold Bay Proposed addition of a 9,780-square yard run-up area capable of accommodating four Beechcraft Baron 58 aircraft, with a proposed depth capable of accommodating a C-130. - Runway 26L, Taxiway A Hold Bay Proposed addition of a 6,671-square yard run-up area, adjacent to the Runway 26L threshold, and south of Taxiway A, capable of accommodating three Beechcraft Baron 58 aircraft. - Runway 8L, Taxiway A Hold Bay Proposed addition of a 6,671-square yard run-up area capable of accommodating Beechcraft Baron 58 aircraft north of Taxiway A. - Reactivation of Abandoned Taxiway Pavement To allow for appropriate flow of traffic in and out of the EAA leasehold, a reactivation of taxiway pavement was proposed to the east.
+- Runway 26R, Taxiway G Hold Bay Proposed addition of a 9,780-square yard run-up area capable of accommodating four Beechcraft Baron 58 aircraft, with a proposed depth capable of accommodating a C-130. - Runway 26L, Taxiway G Hold Bay Proposed addition of a 6,671-square yard run-up area, adjacent to the Runway 26L threshold, and south of Taxiway G, capable of accommodating three Beechcraft Baron 58 aircraft. - Taxiway D Reconfiguration This taxiway reconfiguration proposes the narrowing of the northern portion and widening the southern portion, to provide a consistent width, of the pavement present at Taxiway D and the 26R threshold.
+In this reconfiguration, it also proposed to decouple the taxiway edge from the blast pad pavement for Runway 26L.